gitinpython/Meme_generator/README.md

 - It also fetches an image from a user submitted URL, with the help of requests package in Python

 ## Output Folders
+Sample output images or memes were generated after running the scripts - "app.py" & "meme.py" , and were stored in below folders.
-- **tmp:** Will store the output images aka memes from CLI terminal.
-Sample output images saved after running this repo
+- **tmp:** Will store the output images aka memes from CLI terminal when "meme.py" script is run
-- **static:** Will store the output images aka memes generated from web service.
-Sample output images saved after running this repo
+- **static:** Will store the output images aka memes generated from web service when "app.py" script is run

+# Requirements.txt
+This file contains the complete list of python dependencies used throughout this project